Unforgiven (2006): Main event matches

 In the next match, Big Show, Shane McMahon and Vince McMahon faced D-Generation X (Triple H and Shawn Michaels) (DX) in a Handicap Hell in a Cell match.
 At first, DX got the upper hand over the McMahons and Big Show.
 Back and forth action occurred between the teams.
 During the match, Triple H wrapped a chair around Shane's neck and Michaels dropped an elbow onto the chair, injuring Shane.
-Michaels proceeded to perform Sweet Chin Music on Big Show.
+Michaels proceeded to perform Sweet Chin Music on Big Show, causing him to dangle over the top rope.
 DX then pulled Big Show's trunks down and shoved Vince's head up Big Show's buttocks.
-Michaels performed Sweet Chin Music, before Triple H hit Vince with a sledgehammer and covered him for the win.
+Michaels performed a second Sweet Chin Music on Vince, followed by Triple H hitting him in the back with a sledgehammer and covering him for the win.
+Following the match, both Shane and Vince were stretchered out of the ring.

-The next singles match was between Trish Stratus and Lita for the WWE Women's Championship.
-Stratus gained control early in the match, but Lita took it from her after she threw Stratus from the top rope.
+The next singles match was between Trish Stratus and Lita for the WWE Women's Championship in Stratus' last match as a full-time competitor.
+Stratus gained control early in the match, but Lita took it from her after she threw her from the top rope.
 Stratus won the match after she locked in the Sharpshooter on Lita, who submitted to the move, and Stratus became Women's Champion for the last time in her career.